I teach yoga.

 My wife is a sometime Bikram yoga teacher and a full-time neuropathologist at Duke Hospital.
 My mother is also a certified yoga instructor.
 My best friend teaches yoga.
 I am surrounded by yoginis.

 I play golf.

-And have played the game for over 35 years.
+And have played the game for over 40 years.
 I love & hate everything about golf.
 Growing up in the golf mecca that is Phoenix, my friends & I played competitive golf everyday – all day.
 School, home and work all became places to practice full-swing, short game and putting drills.
-My coach taught us to use the square grout lines of our tile floors to dial in alignment.
+My first coach, Pam Barnett, taught us to use the square grout lines of our tile floors to dial in alignment.

-After a soul searching summer in Portland ’98, I was a part of the first crew to open a Golfsmith store in Chandler, Arizona.
-During that fall, I began my club-fitting training met my post-college mentor and biggest supporter of my golf game, Vincent.
+After spending a soul searching summer in Portland, Oregon in 1998, I moved back to Arizona to be a part of the first crew to open the first Golfsmith store in Chandler, Arizona.
+During that fall, I began my club-building training and met my post-college mentor and biggest supporter of my golf game, Vincent Caballero.

 I have caddied in PGA and Canadian PGA tour events.

 To this day, I am still grinding every single night.

 Just a regular dude born in the Rocky Mountains of Colorado, United States in 1975.
 I grew up always feeling more like the coach than the player; I felt more as a ‘coach’ in my heart.
 It showed at home, in school, on sports teams & at work that I loved being in a leadership role and motivating those around me to see themselves as extraordinary as I saw them.

 At a very early age, I became fascinated by the human mind and that “voice” in your head.
 For those of you who have practiced yoga or played golf – you know exactly what voice I’m talking about!